igstan/igstan.ro/posts/2010-03-05-gits-environment-filter.md

 This is a thing I keep on forgetting although I've done it several times.
 So, I'm writing a blog post hoping it will help me memorize this.

-So... how do you rewrite Git's history, specifically the environment variables With `git filter-branch` of course.
+So... how do you rewrite Git's history, specifically the environment variables.
+With `git filter-branch` of course.
 I frequently need it in order to change the author and committer email addresses (either from personal to work or the other way around).